succinctlabs/sp1/book/writing-programs/precompiles.md

 To learn more about this, you can look at implementations of existing precompiles in the [precompiles](https://github.com/succinctlabs/sp1/tree/main/core/src/syscall/precompiles) folder.
 More documentation on this will be coming soon.

-**To use precompiles, we typically recommend you interact with them through [patches](./patched-crates.md), which are crates modified to use these precompiles under the hood.**
+**To use precompiles, we typically recommend you interact with them through [patches](./patched-crates.md), which are crates modified to use these precompiles under the hood, without requiring you to call system calls directly.**

 ## Specification